Singular sets and parameters of generalized triangle orbifolds: Deducing parameters from the singular structure

 $\left\{

 \right.$

 }

-It can be seen that word $W_1 W_2 W_3$ has an odd length, which follows that in this case we need the expression for $\tr(ABC)$.
-Actually, this is the only case where we may need the expression.
+It can be seen that the word $W_1 W_2 W_3$ has an odd length, which implies that in this case we require the expression for $\tr(ABC)$.
+In fact, this is the only type for which we may need this expression.

 \psfig{file=cE.eps, scale=.75}

 \parbox[b]{0.7\textwidth}{ Group: \\ $\langle a,\ b,\ c \mid a^2,\ b^2,\ c^2,\ (w_1 w_2)^2,\ (w_5 w_6)^2\rangle,$

 equations: